Inherited Car Registration: Probate and Title Transfer Guide

 Inheritance vs gift: federal tax treatment

 Inheritance and gift are not interchangeable.
 There is no federal gift tax on an inherited vehicle because inheritance is not a gift.
-Federal estate tax exemption sits at $13.99M per individual for 2026 — almost no estate pays federal tax on a passenger vehicle.
-Six states (IA, KY, MD, NE, NJ, PA) still levy state-level inheritance tax, but spouses and direct descendants are exempt or face very low rates.
+The federal estate tax exemption is $15 million per individual for 2026 — a level made permanent by the 2025 tax law and indexed for inflation starting in 2027 — so virtually no estate pays federal tax on a passenger vehicle.
+Five states (KY, MD, NE, NJ, PA) still levy a state-level inheritance tax.
+Iowa repealed its inheritance tax effective January 1, 2025, dropping the count from six to five.
+In every one of the five, spouses and direct descendants (children, grandchildren) are either fully exempt or taxed at very low rates; the higher brackets fall on siblings, distant relatives, and unrelated beneficiaries.
+New Jersey, for example, taxes a transfer to a sibling at 11–16% but charges a spouse or child nothing.

 Step-up basis: capital gains reset at death

 Federal step-up basis is the quiet financial advantage of inheriting rather than receiving as a gift.
 Heir's cost basis becomes fair market value on date of death, not what decedent originally paid.
-A 2018 truck purchased for $52,000 and worth $24,000 at death has a $24,000 basis to the heir.
-If heir sells immediately for $24,500, taxable gain is $500, not $27,500-negative.
+A 2018 truck bought for $52,000 and worth $24,000 at death has a $24,000 basis to the heir.
+Sell it right away for $24,500 and the taxable gain is $500.
+Without the step-up, basis would stay at the original $52,000, so the same sale would show a $27,500 loss instead.
 Personal vehicles rarely produce capital gains, but classic and collector cars frequently do, and step-up applies the same way under IRC §1014.

 Multi-state probate